 Do you offer courses online or in the summers?

-We offer terminal master’s degrees in museum studies and in global health.
-We do not offer a terminal M.A. in anthropology, applied mathematics for the life and social sciences or environmental social science.
-However, please note that students admitted to any of our Ph.D. programs with a B.A. are eligible to receive a master’s in passing after 30 hours of coursework and appropriate academic output.
+We offer a terminal master’s degree in global health.
+We do not offer a terminal master's degree in anthropology or other disciplines.
+However, please note that students admitted to any of our PhD programs with a bachelor's degree are eligible to receive a master’s in passing after 30 hours of coursework and appropriate academic output.

 About 70 percent of our students intend to pursue academic careers, mostly as professors in transdisciplinary programs, just ours, in which they will be doing research and teaching university students.
 Other students plan to use the degree to move into leadership positions in NGOs, government agencies and research positions in health fields, though the terminal master’s degree may be more suited to those with these types of career goals.

 Our nearly 2,500 graduates work in academia and all sectors of our economy.
-For a listing of the current employers of some of our alumni, click here, and for some of their real job titles, see this file.
 Although the possibilities are endless, the American Anthropological Association and the U.S. Bureau of Labor Statistics offer useful data on the types of work these degrees will prepare you for.

 While your path to graduate school may or may not be traditional, we are open to those whose record and passion indicates the ability to succeed and to fit well into our particular program strengths and the interests of our faculty members.
 It is critical that every accepted student has a faculty mentor willing to guide their academic career at ASU, which is why it is to your advantage to make faculty connections prior to applying to determine suitability and to identify them by name on your application.

-Please visit the Graduate Admissions page for English Proficiency scores.
+Please visit the graduate admissions page for details on English language proficiency requirements.

 It varies from year to year.
-Admission to our programs is highly selective and dependent on such factors as qualifications of the applicant and space availability.
+Admission to our programs is highly selective and dependent on such factors as qualifications of the applicant and availability of space.
 We typically receive more than 250 applicants for our various programs each year and admit approximately 10-20% of applicants.

 We encourage you to correspond directly with faculty members whose research interests match yours, both to determine potential fit with the program as well as to get an idea of the opportunities currently available to graduate students.
-Due to the level of interest in our programs, we no longer arrange formal visits for prospective students, but once you have been accepted, we host a weekend of activities for all those admitted into our graduate programs.
-This takes place in March, typically, providing you the opportunity to meet formally and informally with faculty, current students and the incoming cohort.
-If you wish to plan a visit on your own, there is helpful information on the Visit Us page
+Due to the level of interest in our programs, we no longer arrange formal visits for prospective students.
+Once you have been accepted, we host an on-campus event for all those admitted into our graduate programs.
+This typically takes place in March, providing you the opportunity to meet formally and informally with faculty, current students and the incoming cohort.
+If you wish to plan a visit on your own, there is helpful information on the Visit ASU website.

-As a full-time student entering with a master’s degree, you can expect to complete the Anthropology Ph.D. in five years.
-If you are entering with a B.A. or B.S. and will attend full time, it should take you no longer than six years to finish.
-Applied Mathematics for the Life and Social Sciences can, generally speaking, be completed within 3-5 years of full-time study.
+As a full-time student entering with a master’s degree, you can expect to complete the PhD in five years.
+If you are entering with a bachelor's degree and will attend full time, it should take you no longer than six years to finish.

 Generally speaking, it is very difficult to work full time and complete a graduate degree.
 All our courses are seminars and require your presence in the classroom for each session.
 The programs are demanding, and to make the most of the myriad opportunities we offer, you need available time.
 We recommend degree-seeking students commit to full-time graduate school.
-Certificate students may elect not to have a full-time course load and so are more likely to work while in school, though the internship component of the certificate is quite time-consuming.
+Certificate students may elect not to have a full-time course load and so are more likely to work while in school.
 Scheduling flexibility is required.

-Applicants with degrees in other disciplines may have some deficiencies noted on their admission letter from Graduate Education that they can make up by taking courses in one or more approaches.
+Applicants with degrees in other disciplines may have some deficiencies noted on their admission letter that they can make up by taking one or more courses at ASU.
 Students entering with a background in the social sciences usually find the transition easier than those entering from the biological or ecological sciences.
 For those with no social science background, we highly recommend taking some key social sciences courses at the graduate level before you apply (e.g., social theory, social research methodologies, human geography, environmental sociology, political ecology).

-You may use up to 6 credits of pre-admission coursework to partly fulfill the requirements of a certificate, 9 credits of pre-admission coursework to partly fulfill the requirements of an M.A. and 12 credits of pre-admission coursework to partly fulfill the requirements of a Ph.D. in accordance with Graduate Education policy.
+You may use up to six credits of pre-admission coursework to partly fulfill the requirements of a certificate, nine credits of pre-admission coursework to partly fulfill the requirements of a master's degree and 12 credits of pre-admission coursework to partly fulfill the requirements of a PhD in accordance with Graduate College policy.
 Please note that to take those credits, you must apply as a non-degree-seeking student first and also secure the permission of the course instructor prior to registration.
 We do not guarantee space in any courses for non-degree-seeking students.
-Also you may not be eligible for financial aid, including federal student loans when you are in non-degree-seeking status.
+You may not be eligible for financial aid, including federal student loans when you are in non-degree-seeking status.

 Currently we do not offer any graduate-level courses online.
 There are some opportunities for fieldwork credit during summer sessions, but we only offer graduate-level courses during the fall and spring semesters each year.

-Applications open September 1 for admission in the following fall and the application deadline is December 1 for all programs except applied mathematics for the life and social sciences, which has a deadline of March 1.
-There are no spring admissions.
-It is recommended that you have your application, transcripts, test scores and application fee to the ASU Graduate Education admission office by November 15 (or earlier if you are an international student).
+Applications open Sept.
+1 for admission in the following fall and the application deadline is Dec.
+1. There are no spring admissions.
+It is recommended that you have your application, transcripts, test scores and application fee to the ASU graduate admission office by Nov.
+15 (earlier if you are an international student).

-Please visit the Academic Catalog for the current Tuition and Fees.
+Please visit the ASU Tuition Estimator for current tuition and fee information.

 We award fellowships, teaching assistantships and tuition support on a competitive basis.
 Research assistantships are also available, depending on current research projects.
-Incoming Ph.D. students are automatically considered for financial support through fellowships, teaching assistantships and research assistantships, which generally include tuition waivers and health coverage.
-For additional funding opportunities, consult ASU Graduate Education financial support services, assistantships and graduate fellowships in the mathematical sciences for applied mathematics for the life and social science students, and the National Science Foundation.
+Incoming PhD students are automatically considered for financial support through fellowships, teaching assistantships and research assistantships, which generally include tuition waivers and health coverage.
+For additional funding opportunities, consult the ASU Graduate College and the National Science Foundation.